raiyni/miniscript-cs/README.md

 # MiniScript C# Integration

-This plugin provides an easy to use node for integration [MiniScript](https://miniscript.org/) into your project.
+This plugin provides an easy to use node for integrating [MiniScript](https://miniscript.org/) into your project.

 [Quick Reference guide](https://miniscript.org/files/MiniScript-QuickRef.pdf)